 The resident drum teacher, Nick Roberts, offers one-to-one drum lessons to all ages and skill levels.
-Students can also benefit from access to the four practice rooms.
-Nick has played the drum kit for over 15 years and studied drums at The Academy of Contemporary Music graduating with a Ba Hons Degree in music performance.
+Nick has played the drum kit for over 20 years and studied drums at The Academy of Contemporary Music graduating with a Ba Hons Degree in music performance.
 Since ACM, Nick has worked extensively in London with both major label artists and unsigned bands alongside a teaching and recording schedule.
 Performance highlights include playing at the Royal Albert Hall, the Jazz Cafe and on a national O2 Academy tour.
 As a teacher Nick is dynamic and enthusiastic and adaptable to the different needs of each student and likes to use a whole range of media.

 “Whether you plan on regular weekly lessons, or are just after a few taster lessons, I promise to make the lessons fun and packed full of goods and will tailor them to whichever direction you wish to take your drumming.
 The lessons will provide a great insight to drumming from all angles; technique, reading, rudiments, improvisation, groove styles and musicality.
 I use a selection of various drum books, including the grades, my own notation, play-along charts and a range of digital media.
 If you wish, I can arrange for you to take graded exams.
 To make lessons engaging I am always happy to prepare lessons on your favourite songs if suitable!“